 If you have the confidence and the experience to fix the issue on your own, then you should, but if you do not, then a professional will provide you with the fix you need.
-A professional can help prolong your equipment’s lifespan and ensures that it goes back to its running condition.
+A professional can help prolong your fitness equipment’s lifespan and ensure that it goes back to its running condition.

-Cleaning your treadmill is not a hard thing to do; it is slightly time-consuming but not impossible.
+To clean a treadmill is not a hard thing to do; it is slightly time-consuming but not impossible.
 It is important that you carry out vacuuming and cleaning daily to weekly and then to monthly when you invest in a new treadmill.
 This not only helps in increasing the lifespan of the product but also reduces costly repairs and replacements.